popsim-consortium/manuscript/response-to-reviewers.md

 > 3. In terms of the maturity of the examples developed for the initial release, I would have liked to see at least one simulation model with a selective sweep, one with background selection, and one with spatial stepping-stone structure.
 Each of these would be helpful test cases to implement to be sure that the existing catalog framework has the breadth/flexibility necessary to accommodate future use cases.
 I do not think this is a requirement for publication, but it would add great value to this initial release of the resource.

-We would like to see this also!
-But, we felt that the amount of work it took to get to this point made this a good point to release the publication.
+As mentioned in our response to the editor's comments, we agree that this is an important avenue to pursue in the near future.
-Furthermore, discussing selection would distract from the current relatively simple focus on inference of demographic history.
+However, performing adequate simulations with selection would require a substantial amount of additional work and would likely distract from the current relatively simple focus on inference of demographic history.
-We definitely intend to include selection (and expand the available generic models) in future work, however, as we now discuss in greater detail in the Discussion ("next steps").
+We definitely intend to include selection (and expand the available generic models) in future work, as we now discuss in greater detail in the Discussion ("next steps").

 > 4. Page 15.
 The approach of masking "low-recombination" portions of the chromosomes seems like an incomplete/indirect attempt to model the inherent limitations of sequencing to an "accessible" genome.
 > a.
 Shouldn't the approach instead be to drop "low complexity" regions (e.g., as defined by an excessive number of "N"'s in the reference, low mapability scores, or via tools like RepeatMasker?).
 This part of the pipeline seems open to refinement.